Course Descriptions

 Learning Outcomes:

-• Apply appropriate problem solving skills in network and system administration.
+• Apply appropriate problem-solving skills in network security and system administration.

 Course Description: This course introduces the learner to the concepts and techniques of computer forensics.
 Topics include detecting incident occurrence, data hiding through alternate data streams and steganography, incident preparation, incident response tools, scanners and sniffers, and developing a forensics methodology.
 Hands-on active learning required.